 John Corabi (of Motley Crue), Pedophilia & Hand Grenades

 Ok, let’s face it, people: John Corabi is cool AF!
 The man is a stellar musician, past long-haul trucker (so cool!), and a total saint for enduring the Motley years due to the fans’ fickle behavior towards him.
-And, at 62 years of age, the man looks good…damn good!
+And, at 64 years of age, the man looks good…damn good!
 Check him out here.
-And to top all of this, he has a new book that drops this summer called Horseshoes and Hand Grenades.
+And to top all of this, he has a new book called Horseshoes and Hand Grenades.
 Pre-order it now.

 What a lot of people don’t know is that the Motley song “Uncle Jack” is about Corabi’s uncle, who died in prison as a pedophile.
 Uncle Jack molested not only Corabi’s siblings, but some other (non-family) children, which is what landed him a free pass to the state penitentiary.